jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/ros.rst

 Use ``apt install`` to install gscam on Ubuntu 18.04 with ROS 1.
 The package name should be ``ros-melodic-gscam``.
-It will install all the required dependencies for you.  ``gscam`` is also available as a debian package for ROS2 Galatic, Humble... so use ``apt intall`` for all ROS2 configuration.
+It will install all the required dependencies for you.  ``gscam`` is also available as a Debian package for ROS2 Galactic, Humble... so use ``apt intall`` for all ROS2 configuration.

-On Ubuntu 20.04, gscam binaries for ROS 1 Noetic are not available via ``apt`` so you will need to compile it in your ROS workspace.
-The original source code is on github: https://github.com/ros-drivers/gscam.
-But you need a different version which can be found using the pull request for Noetic Devel.
+On Ubuntu 20.04 gscam binaries for ROS 1 Noetic are not available via ``apt``, so you will need to compile it in your ROS workspace.
+The original source code is on GitHub: https://github.com/ros-drivers/gscam.
+But you need a different version which can be found using the pull request for Noetic devel.
 So you need to clone https://github.com/hap1961/gscam in your ``catkin_ws/src``.
 Then make sure you switch to the Noetic branch:
 ``cd ~/catkin_ws/src/gscam; git checkout noetic-devel``.
 Finally, do